hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/design_tools.rst

 Output: Sets the Distance, Angle, X, Y & Z input variables.

-Selection: in Edit Mode select three vertices with your mouse, the Active vertex is considered to be the centre of rotation, or fulcrum point.
+Selection: in Edit Mode select three vertices with your mouse, the Active vertex is considered to be the center of rotation, or fulcrum point.
 In Object Mode the Active object is similarly considered.

-**Example 1**: Set the Input variables to three vertices in Edit Mode, select the two rotational vertices, select the centre vertex.
+**Example 1**: Set the Input variables to three vertices in Edit Mode, select the two rotational vertices, select the center vertex.
-The Distance variable is set to the real separation of the first vertex and centre vertex in the front view, the Angle is set to the real angle between the three vertices, X, Y & Z inputs are set to the delta offset between the first and centre vertices.
+The Distance variable is set to the real separation of the first vertex and center vertex in the front view, the Angle is set to the real angle between the three vertices, X, Y & Z inputs are set to the delta offset between the first and center vertices.

-**Example 2**: Set the Input variables to three objects in Object Mode, select the two rotational objects, select the centre object.
-The Distance variable is set to the real separation of the first vertex and centre vertex in the front view, the Angle is set to the real angle between the three vertices, X, Y & Z inputs are set to the delta offset between the first and centre objects.
+**Example 2**: Set the Input variables to three objects in Object Mode, select the two rotational objects, select the center object.
+The Distance variable is set to the real separation of the first vertex and center vertex in the front view, the Angle is set to the real angle between the three vertices, X, Y & Z inputs are set to the delta offset between the first and center objects.

 Join 2 Vertices: